edolauria/edolauria.github.io/_news/announcement_3.md

 related_posts: false
 ---

-New <a href="https://indico.ijclab.in2p3.fr/event/11715/"> Seed Seminar Annual Worskhop </a> at Pascal Institute (Orsay).
+New <a href="https://indico.ijclab.in2p3.fr/event/11715/"> Seed Seminar Annual Worskhop </a> at Pascal Institute (Orsay)!
+To attend online or in person, please register at the dedicated <a href="https://indico.ijclab.in2p3.fr/event/11715/"> webpage </a>.